 Two items that we probably don’t think about recycling are textiles and metals.

-As for those old saw blades and copper wires, you can take them to a center in Red Oak that specializes in scrap metal.
-You can even rent a dumpster from us in Red Oak to get rid of all your scrap metal without ever leaving your driveway.
+As for those old saw blades and copper wires, you can take them to a center in Dallas that specializes in scrap metal.
+You can even rent a dumpster from us in Dallas to get rid of all your scrap metal without ever leaving your driveway.
 Once you fill the bin, we’ll transfer your scrap metal for you.

-Now that you know what you can recycle, here are a few items you can’t recycle in Red Oak.
+Now that you know what you can recycle, here are a few items you can’t recycle in Dallas.

 Unfortunately, plastic bags cannot be recycled.
 It’s a good idea to also check your other plastics, as there are a few other plastic items that can’t be recycled either.
 You can always check the labels before tossing them in the bin.

 Some packaging is also incapable of being recycled despite the cardboard feel.
 Flex packaging usually contains other materials aside from cardboard that will slow down recycling centers.
 Packaging with wax coating and plastic wraps are also not recyclable.

 Medical waste shouldn’t be in either bin.
 There are specific rules on how to safely dispose of medical waste that you can learn from the EPA.